SyncfusionExamples/How-to-wrap-the-text-of-segment-in-SfSegmentedControl/README.md

+# How-to-wrap-the-text-of-segment-in-SfSegmentedControl
+This section explains how to wrap the text of segment in SfsegmentedControl with examples.

 # Getting Started with Xamarin Segmented Control (SfSegmentedControl)

 This section provides an overview for working with the segmented control for Xamarin.Forms.
 Walk through the entire process of creating a real-world application with the SfSegmentedControl.